skillmio/adr/Cost-effective-IT.md

 - Choosing cloud services only when they’re cheaper or more flexible than running your own servers.

-Here’s a **cleanly integrated addition** you can append to your article.
-I’ve kept the tone consistent, structured it clearly, and explained **what a cost-effective infrastructure looks like** and **how ADR supports it**, without changing your existing content.

 ## What a Cost-Effective Infrastructure Looks Like